-The property has been extended to the rear and side.
+I am advised by the present owner that the property was converted from former stable blocks to residential accommodation approximately 1980.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.